lisagao2333/rcos-status-updates/spring 2019/week_05.md

 probably not work.
 I need to find a new way to do it, rather than manually renew the file.
 Probably change the renewing time, not every 5 seconds but more.
 I will test the loading time and make a proper time period.
 But right now, I will use 5 seconds.
 We can do improvement when I finish write the whole thing.
+- For reading huge amount of data from json file, I find pycharm may not be good at this, so I decide to use jupyter to write the code.
+That is just a small thing.
+And I recommend jupyter to people who are dealing with huge amount of data.